History of the St. Anthony’s College TIGERS-In Brief

 Throughout the years that followed, football at St. Anthony’s College have come a very long way.
 A football program was started and continues today with some six teams entering the Secondary Schools Football League each year: Under 13, Under 14, Under 16 ‘A’, Under 16 ‘B’, Reserve (also known as the Second Eleven) and the Championship Team.
 Mr. Grosvenor was assisted in coaching by Mr. Ken Elie, Mr. Bert Balfour, Mr. Ricardo Stephenson, Sean De Four, Mr. Andy Aleong, Mr. Clifford Lezama, Mr. Ron La Forest and Mr. Anthony Alexander.

-Assisting Mr. Grosvenor presently are Mr. Brian Smith (who has a long history of coaching at the College and also a past student); Mr. Nigel Pierre (Parent); Fitness Trainer Mr. Rhodney Allen (father of past football player/student Rashaad Allen); Physiotherapist (Physical Education Teacher and Past Student) Mr. Andrew Francis; Mr. Travis Joseph (Business Teacher and Past Student/footballer); Team Manager Mr. Anthony Clarence (father of past football players/students Abiola and Ajani Clarence).
+Mr. Grosvenor was assisted up to 2016 by Mr. Brian Smith (who has a long history of coaching at the College and also a past student); Mr. Nigel Pierre (Parent); Fitness Trainer Mr. Rhodney Allen (father of past football player/student Rashaad Allen); Physiotherapist (Physical Education Teacher and Past Student) Mr. Andrew Francis; Mr. Travis Joseph (Business Teacher and Past Student/footballer); Mr. Ronald Daniel (past student and Parent) and Team Manager Mr. Anthony Clarence (father of past football players/students Abiola and Ajani Clarence).

 St. Anthony’s College Tigers have won numerous awards and trophies both at the Secondary Schools Football League and at the National level and have established itself as a premier powerhouse to be reckoned with in the Secondary Schools Football League of Trinidad and Tobago.